islambayoumy/Python-Data-Structure/README.md

 Two different implementations of the stack with basic operations:
 - Using lists [getting maximum would have complexity O(n)]
 - Using linked lists [reteriving maximum with complexity O(1)] to track previous max value

+Run the same steps for Singly LinkedList above (change --cov=LinkedList to --cov=Stack).

 Implementation of 'Balanced Parentheses' method